MEET THE TEAM

 Driver Guide

-Born in a small fishing village in the Eastfjords of Iceland, a village with less than 1,000 inhabitants.
-As a young man he worked as a deckhand on a trawler to finance his education.
-He has a degree from the University of Iceland in business management and economics but found himself in guiding as he loves people and to tell them about the history, nature, geology, culture, and social structure of Iceland.
+Born in a small fishing village in the East fjords of Iceland, a village with less than 1,000 inhabitants.
+As a young man, he worked as a deckhand on a trawler to finance his education.
+He has a degree from the University of Iceland in business management and economics but found himself in guiding as he loves people and telling them about the history, nature, geology, culture, and social structure of Iceland.
 Atli has finished his education in a professional guiding school.

 Einar Sveinn Westlund